-In SQL Server, to clear the full content of a table, the fastest way is to run a Truncate Table query.
-The Truncate is different from the Delete From query because it empties all the lines in the table without a Where clause, it’s a DDL SQL operation (Database Definition Langage).
+How to avoid the SQL Server Truncate Table Error Cannot find the object?
+In SQL Server, to clear the full content of a table, the fastest way is to run a truncate Table query.
+The Truncate is different from the Delete From query because it empties all the lines in the table without a Where clause, it’s a database definition language SQL operation.
 In reality more access is needed to perform a Truncate on a table to avoid errors.

-Indeed you get this error message if you don’t have the right level of permission.
+Let’s assume the table exists in the database!
+Then it’s a privilege error.
+Indeed you get this error message if you don’t have the right level of permissions to see or to manipulate the table.

 Executing the query “TRUNCATE TABLE dbo.YourTable;” failed with the following error: “Cannot find the object “YourTable” because it does not exist or you do not have permissions.”